renzibei/fph-table/README.md

 5. May invalidates any references and pointers to elements within the table after rehash

 ## Build
-Requirement: C++ standard not older than C++17; currently only gcc/clang are supported
+Requirement: C++ standard not older than C++17; currently only tested in GCC/Clang/MSVC (no compile error in MSVC).

 FPH library is a header-only library.
 So you can just add the header file to the header search path of your project to include it.

-Or, you can FPH with CMake.
-Put this repo as a subdirectory of your project and then use it as a submodule of your cmake project.
+Or, you can use FPH with CMake.
+Put this repo as a subdirectory under your project and then use it as a submodule of your cmake project.
 For instance, if you put `fph-table` directory under the `third-party` directory of your project, you can add the following codes to your `CMakeLists.txt`
 ```cmake